izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Integrations/Slack.md

         }
     }

-An suitable application icon can be found in the source tree under `Horde/Horde.Server/Slack`, along with icons you can use for build health notification prompts.
+You can find a suitable application icon in the source tree under `Horde/Horde.Server/Slack`, along with icons that you can use for build health notification prompts.

 Horde requires two tokens to be configured in the server's [Server.json](../ServerSettings.md) file to operate
 fully:

 * `SlackToken`: Bot token used to post messages to channels (has an `xoxb-` prefix).
-The Horde bot user must also be explicitly invited to any channels it needs to post to.
+The Horde bot user must also be explicitly invited to any channels where it needs to post.
-* `SlackSocketToken`: Token used to open a websocket connection to Slack and provide interactive functionality (has an `xapp-` prefix); responding to button presses and so on.
+* `SlackSocketToken`: Token used to open a WebSocket connection to Slack and provide interactive functionality (has an `xapp-` prefix), responding to button presses, and so on.

 ### User mapping

 Horde users are mapped to Slack users by correlating the email address in the user's [OIDC profile](../Server.md#authentication) with their Slack user profile.
-Horde will use avatars configured through Slack in the dashboard for any succesfully mapped email address.
+Horde will use avatars configured through Slack in the dashboard for any successfully mapped email address.